STAT545-UBC-hw-2018-19/hw02-Sukeysun/explore-gapminder.md

 ![](explore-gapminder_files/figure-markdown_github/unnamed-chunk-11-1.png) ![](https://github.com/STAT545-UBC-students/hw02-Sukeysun/blob/master/pictures/unnamed-chunk-11-1.png)

-***There are too many countries in my graph, but I only have intrest in country with huge population***
+***There are too many countries in my graph, but I only have interest in countries with huge population***

 ``` r
 info_Asia <- gapminder %>%